xx299x/DrissionPagePlus/README.en.md

 Print all configuration information in the ini file.

+Parameter Description:

+- ini_path: str-ini file path, if it is None, read the default ini file

 Returns: None

 ### set_paths()

-Convenient way to set the path, save the incoming path to the default ini file, and check whether the chrome and chromedriver versions match.
+Convenient way to set the path, save the passed path to an ini file, and check whether the chrome and chromedriver versions match.

 Parameter Description:

-- driver_path: str  - chromedriver.exe path
+- driver_path: str-chromedriver.exe path

-- chrome_path: str  - chrome.exe path
+- chrome_path: str-chrome.exe path

-- debugger_address: str  - debug browser address, for example: 127.0.0.1:9222
+- debugger_address: str-debug browser address, for example: 127.0.0.1:9222

-- download_path: str  - download file path
+- download_path: str-download file path

-- global_tmp_path: str  - Temporary folder path
+- global_tmp_path: str-Temporary folder path

-- user_data_path: str  - user data path
+- user_data_path: str-user data path

-- cache_path: str  - cache path
+- cache_path: str-cache path

+- ini_path: str-ini file path, if it is None, save to the default ini file

-- check_version: bool  - whether to check if chromedriver and chrome match
+- check_version: bool-whether to check if chromedriver and chrome match

 Returns: None